OCBC vs DBS vs UOB Singapore's Leading Bank Stocks for 2025

 Sources: TipRanks, MarketScreener

-UOB stands out with the highest potential upside, showing a 3.01% difference between its current share price of S$36.59 and the average analyst target price of S$37.69.
-This reflects ongoing confidence in its fundamentals and valuation appeal, particularly given its low forward P/E and strong loan growth momentum.
+OCBC stands out as the only bank with potential upside, showing a 1.33% difference between its current share price of $16.77 SGD and the average analyst target price of $16.99.

-These figures highlight a more measured outlook across the board.
-UOB continues to be seen as the best value play, DBS retains its growth premium, and OCBC remains a stable, income-friendly option, though analysts are holding off on aggressive upgrades ahead of upcoming quarterly results.
+These figures point to steady fundamentals but limited near-term upside as valuations are largely priced in after recent gains.
+UOB continues to be seen as the best value play, DBS retains its growth premium, and OCBC remains a stable, income-friendly option.

 Invest in Singapore entities with StashAway